📑 Table of contents

 What no-code does brilliantly

 Let's be honest: no-code has become incredibly powerful.
-Here's what you can build without writing a single line of code:
+Here is what can be built without writing a single line of code:

 Project No-code tool Estimated time Code equivalent